 The legal clock starts ticking the second the victim gets injured – and if the statute of limitations “expires” or elapses before the victim files a claim in court, no judge will hear the case.
 The claim will be “forever barred” from proceeding through the judiciary, which means the plaintiff will be deprived of both emotional closure and financial compensation.

 As you can imagine based on this information, it is extremely important to contact a personal injury lawyer immediately if you have been seriously hurt in an accident.
-Even if the statute of limitations still has months or years to run before it expires, it’s always best to allow your attorney as much time as possible to build your case.
+Even if the statute of limitations still has months or years to run before it expires, it’s always to allow your attorney as much time as possible to build your case.
 If you wait to seek legal help until the statute is about to expire, your attorney will not have enough time to prepare; so if you’re normally a procrastinator, this is a good time to break the habit.